matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: They create sets of VMs that can be managed as unit.

 437) Billing and costs?
 Answer: VMs are billed in 1 second increments.
-COst varies with number of CPUs and amount of memory in a machine type.
+Cost varies with number of CPUs and amount of memory in a machine type.
 You can create custom machine types.
 Preemptible VMs cost up to 80 percent less than standard VMs.
 Google offers discounts for sustained usage.